-Parklink’s remedial treatment programmes for pond cleaning will bio-degrade sludge effectively and safely with zero harm to wildlife or the natural ecosystem living in the water.
+Parklink’s remedial treatment programmes for lake cleaning will bio-degrade sludge effectively and safely with zero harm to wildlife or the natural ecosystem living in the water.

 “I look after the water remediation programme and I have to say what a dramatic improvement, the clarity of the water has improved amazingly!”